f-scherrer/silicon-signal/README.md

 **License:** _Business Source License 1.1 (BUSL-1.1)_

 - **No production/commercial use** without a separate commercial license.
-- (Optional) Non-production academic research use is permitted.
+- Non-production academic research use is permitted.
+‘Production’ means use in or for the benefit of any third party or for revenue-generating services.
 - On **2029-10-01**, the license will change to **GPL-3.0-or-later**.
   See [LICENSE](./LICENSE) for details.